ECU-ATMAE-ROBOTICS/.github/profile/README.md

 The ECU ATMAE Robotics Team is a student-led organization at East Carolina University focused on exploring and advancing robotics technologies.
 Our team is dedicated to hands-on learning, collaboration, and innovation in the field of robotics.

-## Repository Structure

-- `/projects`: Contains subdirectories for each of our robotics projects.
-- `/code`: Stores the codebase and software related to our projects.
-- `/documentation`: Holds documentation, guides, and technical resources.
-- `/media`: Stores media files such as images, videos, and design assets.

 ## Getting Started

-If you're new to our repository or interested in contributing, check out the following resources:
+If you're new or interested in contributing, check out the following resources:

 - [Contributing Guidelines](CONTRIBUTING.md): Learn how to contribute to our projects and follow our development workflow.
 - [Code of Conduct](CODE_OF_CONDUCT.md): Review our guidelines for fostering an inclusive and respectful community.